Wizkid: 2015–2018: Sounds from the Other Side and the international success with "One Dance"

 Wizkid released the promotional single "Like This" on 5 June.
 The song premiered on Drake's OVO Sound Radio the same month.
 It was produced by Amsterdam-based Ghanaian producer DJ Henry X. Pitchfork writer Sheldon Pearce said the song is a "frolicking, summery jam that revels in all the work he [Wizkid]'s put in."
-In May 2015, Wizkid joined Chris Brown on his "One Hell of a Nite" world tour.
+In May 2015, Wizkid opened for Chris Brown on his "One Hell of a Nite" world tour.

 In March 2017, he signed a record deal with RCA Records.
 Wizkid released his third studio album Sounds from the Other Side on 14 July 2017.
 Primarily a Caribbean-influenced record, SFTOS encompasses several other genres, including afrobeats, EDM, R&B, and house.
 The album features guest appearances from Drake, Major Lazer, Chris Brown, Ty Dolla Sign, Efya, Bucie and Trey Songz.
 Its production was handled by Sarz, Del B, Spellz, Dre Skull, DJ Mustard, Major Lazer, and the Picard Brothers.
 The album was made available for purchase and online streaming on several music platforms, including Apple Music, Amazon Music, Spotify, Deezer and Google Play.
 SFTOS debuted at number 107 on the US Billboard 200.
 It also debuted at number 58 on the Canadian Albums Chart.
 The album's release was preceded by three singles: "Daddy Yo" featuring Efya, "Sweet Love", and "Come Closer" featuring Drake.
 "African Bad Gyal" was released alongside the pre-order for the album on 9 June 2017, and "Naughty Ride" was released as a promotional track on 23 June 2017.

 Wizkid became the first afrobeats artist to appear in the 2018 Guinness World Records for his contribution to "One Dance".
 His song "Soco" became his first afrobeats single to be certified gold in Canada.
 Later that year, he appeared on Normani and Calvin Harris's EP Normani x Calvin Harris, on the song "Checklist", which peaked at number one on the Billboard World Digital Song Sales chart.